-In connection with the License Agreement with OHSU, we are required to pay specified amounts in the event that we complete certain Adherex-initiated clinical trials.
-In the near-term, a milestone payment to OHSU of up to \$0.5 million may be required if we complete a planned randomized clinical trial with STS, which has not yet commenced.
-There can be no assurance that we will commence or complete that clinical trial when anticipated, if at all.
+In connection with the STS license agreement with OHSU, we are required to pay specified amounts in the event that we complete certain Adherex-initiated clinical trials.
+For example, upon the completion of the recently commenced Phase III clinical trial with SIOPEL, we may become responsible for a payment to OHSU of up to \$0.5 million.